 Slightly sharper resolution than the Versa 2.
 Adds GPS, compass, and Google Assistant connectivity.
+Amazon Alexa is also built-in.
 New PurePulse 2.0 monitor provides more accurate heart data.

 The Versa 3's new infinity band system means old Versa bands aren't compatible.